Kengo Ohkuchi

 Kengo Ohkuchi (大口兼悟, Ōkuchi Kengo) is a former Japanese actor born in Kagoshima Prefecture.
 He is 180 cm tall and weighs 62 kg.
 He specializes in Shorinji Kempo.

 Ohkuchi is best known for playing Emperor Z, the main villain of the Tokusatsu series Ressha Sentai ToQger.
-He also portrayed Sōsuke Aizen in the Rock Musical BLEACH series, and he briefly played the role of Kunimitsu Tezuka in Tenimyu, the Prince of Tennis musical series, in the More Than Limit: St. Rudolph Gakuen musical.
+He also portrayed Sousuke Aizen in the Rock Musical BLEACH series, and he filled in for Eiji Takigawa in the role of Kunimitsu Tezuka in Tenimyu, the Prince of Tennis musical series, in the More Than Limit: St. Rudolph Gakuen musical.
 In August 2016, Ohkuchi announced his retirement as an actor.